How to Master Local SEO Search – Guide to Boosting Your Business’s Visibility

 Here are the essential steps to fully optimize your Google Business Profile and boost your local search visibility:

-Claim & Verify Your Business
+1. Claim and Verify Your Google Business Profile

 Before you can start optimizing, you need to claim your business profile and verify that you own or manage the business.
 Google will usually send a postcard with a verification code to your business address, which you’ll need to enter to prove ownership.
 If your business is already listed but hasn’t been claimed, go ahead and claim it ASAP.